AmnaMazhar/PHP-Practice-Projects/README.md

 The purpose of the this repository is to make projects for practice purpose and post it here.

-Note: All projects are created using HTML, Tailwindcss, PHP.
+All projects are created using HTML, Tailwindcss, PHP.

+Note: Download Tailwindcss Setup in your system then run these projects.